sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 ``<hint>``
 **********

 Required.
-Specifies a hint available to the learner.
+Specifies additional information that learners can access if needed.

 Children
 ========